 Artists use easels to display two-dimensional artwork or to keep a work surface, such as paper or canvas, at a comfortable height.
 Easels come in two styles and are used for three different purposes.
 There are also many different types of easels, as well as different materials used in their construction and design.
 Of course, an easel can be used for a wide range of purposes.
 As a result, there are a variety of ways to categorize easel styles.

 Easels can be classified according to their design.
 Easel design can be divided into two categories.
 The tripod is a straightforward design with three legs that converge at the top.
 Crossbars on tripod easels, similar to the rungs on a ladder, add stability between the two front legs.
 The easel can stand freely thanks to the third leg, which is adjustable and swings out and away from the main legs.
-The front side of the two main legs are bisected a small shelf-like bar that can be moved vertically to adjust the height of the work surface.
+The front side of the two main legs are bisected by a small shelf-like bar that can be moved vertically to adjust the height of the work surface.
 Because of the resemblance to a “A” when viewed from the front, tripod easels are also known as Lyre easels or A-frame easels.

 The H-frame design is another type of easel.
-The H-frame style has two or four main legs that are supported a rectangular base that is at right angles to the legs.
+The H-frame style has two or four main legs that are supported by a rectangular base that is at right angles to the legs.
 Crossbars for support and adjustable shelves for vertical placement of the work surface are common features of H-frame easels.

 Easels are divided into three categories based on their intended use: studio easels, field easels, and display easels.
 During the creation of a work of art, both studio and field easels are used.
 Studio easels are intended for use in an artist’s workspace.
 They are frequently very large and sturdy to support large canvases that are not transported to an external location for painting.